gaasedelen/lighthouse/coverage/frida/README.md

 tracing engine like drcov or a pin based tracer.
 This tracer has some significant shortcomings, which are exagerated on larger or more complex
 binaries:
-* It is roughly two orders of magnitude slower than native execution
+* It is roughly one order of magnitude slower than native execution
 * It drops coverage, especially near `exit()`
 * It cannot easily detect new threads being created, thus cannot instrument them